Make Microsoft Edge Faster: Built-In Settings That Fix a Sluggish Browser

 Path: Settings > System and performance > Use hardware acceleration when available

-Hardware acceleration offloads page rendering — scrolling, animations, video playback — to your GPU instead of your CPU.
-For most PCs this is a clear speed improvement.
+It should be on for most PCs.
+Hardware acceleration offloads rendering — scrolling, animations, video playback — to your GPU instead of your CPU, which is a clear speed improvement on capable hardware.
 Make sure the toggle is on, then restart Edge when prompted.

-Troubleshooting tip: If Edge crashes or shows visual glitches after a recent graphics driver update, turn hardware acceleration off temporarily.
+The exception I ran into: if Edge crashes or shows visual glitches after a graphics driver update, turn hardware acceleration off temporarily.
 Update your GPU driver via Device Manager, then re-enable it.

 Path: Settings > System and performance > Startup boost